Archenfield: English overlordship

-In 915 the area faced an incursion from Vikings led by Ohter and Hroald, coming from the River Severn.
-After first capturing Cyfeiliog (Cimeliauc), the Bishop of Llandaff, they were defeated in battle by the combined forces of Gloucester and Hereford, possibly at "Kill Dane Field" near Weston-under-Penyard.
-According to one of the Anglo-Saxon Chronicles, Cyfeiliog, referred to as Cameleac in the Worcester Chronicle, was bishop in Archenfield, and King Edward the Elder ransomed him for £40, but in the view of Michael Swanton the evidence for a bishopric there is weak, and the text can be read that he was taken in Archenfield.
+In 914, the area was invaded by Vikings led by Ohter and Hroald, coming from the River Severn.
+They captured Bishop Cyfeilliog, and King Edward the Elder ransomed him for £40.
+The Anglo-Saxon Chronicle describes Cyfeilliog as Bishop of Archenfield (Ergyng in Welsh), whereas John of Worcester says that Cyfeilliog was captured in Archenfield.
 Thomas Charles-Edwards refers to "Bishop Cyfeilliog, who was probably bishop of Ergyng, or at least captured in Ergyng".
 He sees the payment of a ransom by the West Saxon king as evidence that the far south-east of Wales then lay in the sphere of power of Wessex rather than Mercia.

-The Worcester Chronicle for 915 states that the "jarl Hroald and the other jarl Ohtor's brother" were killed and the raiders left the area, leaving some hostages as a peace bond.
+The Vikings were defeated in battle by the combined forces of Gloucester and Hereford.

 In the early 10th century, a document known as The Ordinance Concerning the Dunsaete records procedures for dealing with disputes between the English and the Welsh of Archenfield, who were known to the English as the Dunsaete or "hill people".
 It stated that the English should only cross into the Welsh side, and vice versa, in the presence of an appointed man who had the responsibility of making sure that the foreigner was safely escorted back to the crossing point.

 Archenfield, which lay outside the English hundred system, became a semi-autonomous Welsh district, or commote (Welsh cwmwd), with its own customs.
 Its administrative centre was at Kilpeck Castle.
 Its customs were described in a separate section of the Domesday Book account of Herefordshire.
 Domesday recorded that "King Gruffydd and Bleddyn laid this land waste before 1066; therefore what it was like at that time is not known".
 It also stated the Welsh of Archenfield were allowed to retain their old rights and privileges in return for forming an advance and rear guard when the King's army entered or left Wales.
 The local priests were required to "undertake the king's embassies into Wales", presumably providing a translation service.
 The exemption from services was mentioned again in 1250 and 1326, when it was stated: "The Frenchmen and Welshmen of Urchenesfeld hold their tenements in chief of our lord the King by socage, rendering 19 pounds 7 shillings and 6 pence.
 And they ought to find 49-foot-soldiers for our lord the King in Wales for 15 days at their own cost."